How it worksPricing

 Increasingly Limited Free Tier.
 Quizlet has progressively moved features behind its paywall.
 Many study modes that were previously free now require Quizlet Plus ($7.99/month).
 The free version feels like a trial for the paid product rather than a functional tool.

 Basic Spaced Repetition.
-Quizlet's learning algorithm is significantly less sophisticated than the SM-2 implementations in StudyPDF or Anki.
+Quizlet's learning algorithm is significantly less sophisticated than Anki's SM-2 implementation.
 It does not provide the same level of optimized review scheduling.

 No Document Upload.
 You cannot upload a PDF, Word document, or YouTube video to auto-generate flashcards.
 Cards must be created manually, imported from spreadsheets, or found in the community library.